colmulhall/colmulhall.github.io/_posts/2019-08-23-tiger-woods.md

 Any sport fan would enjoy this book, whether or not they follow golf.
 Well worth a read.

-**Highlight**: The period of 2000-2007 when Woods was untouchable on the tour.
+**Highlight**: The period of 2000-2007 when Woods was unbeatable on the tour.

 [^1]:It's a shame that the book came out not long before Woods won the 2019 Masters.